felwind14/Py_Intro_PL/README.md

 # Intropy_DS
-Examples followed in PLAXIS with some modifications
+Examples followed in PLATZI with some modifications